 Travis Hill, also known as "Trumpet Black" was a New Orleans jazz musician from a long linage of renown musicians.
 He spent time at the youth detention center and in prison early in his life, but upon release, returned to his roots and used his music and talent to mentor teens and support nonviolence in the city.
 He popularized the phrase “Trumpets Not Guns” through a song released in 2015.
 Travis Hill died tragically at the age of 28.
 His mother and relatives continue to carry on his legacy by actively staying involved in the schools that bear his name.

 The Travis Hill Schools are student-centered, with an intensive focus on making school relevant and meaningful, on creating a culture of high achievement, and developing a school climate based on mutual respect and understanding.
-We work closely with the custodial care staff at both the Youth Study Center and the Orleans Justice Center, engage with the families of our students and invite them to be active participants in the life of the school, and partner with members of the greater New Orleans community--building relationships that will support students when they return home.
+We work closely with the custodial care staff at both the Juvenile Justice Intervention Center and the Orleans Justice Center, engage with the families of our students and invite them to be active participants in the life of the school, and partner with members of the greater New Orleans community--building relationships that will support students when they return home.